plwg/git_presentation/how_to_build_a_time_machine.md

 - Today's talk is **not** about specific commands / code.

-- The goal is to talk about Git's design decision, and from there understand how we should use it.
+- I want to talk about some of Git's design decision, and from there talk about how we could take advantage of it.

 - We will start with a scenario, then things will get visual and technical.